Biryani: Ingredients

+Biryani can be accompanied by side dishes such as mirchi ka salan and raita.

-Ingredients for biryani are extensive and vary according to the region and the type of meat and vegetables used.
-Meat (chicken, goat, beef, lamb, prawn or fish) is the prime ingredient with rice.
-As is common in dishes of South Asia, vegetables are sometimes also used when preparing biryani.
-Corn may be used, depending on the season and availability.
-Navratan biryani tends to use sweeter, richer ingredients such as cashews, sultanas (kishmish), and fruits such as apples and pineapples.
+Ingredients for biryani vary according to the region and the type of meat and vegetables used.
+Meat (chicken, goat, beef) is the prime ingredient with rice.
+Seafood (fish, prawns) and vegetables are sometimes added.
+Navratan biryani tends to use sweeter, richer ingredients such as cashews, sultanas (kishmish), and fruits such as apple and pineapple.

-The spices and condiments used in biryani may include fennel seeds, ghee (clarified butter), nutmeg, mace, pepper, cloves, cardamom, cinnamon, bay leaves, coriander, mint, ginger, onions, tomatoes, green chilies, star anise, and garlic.
+The spices and condiments used in biryani may include fennel seeds, ghee (clarified butter), nutmeg, mace,black pepper, cloves, green cardamom, black cardamom, cinnamon, bay leaves, coriander, mint, ginger, onions, tomatoes, red chillies, star anise, turmeric, coriander, cumin, milk, yoghurt and garlic.
 The premium varieties include saffron.
-Some commercial recipes for biryani also include aromatic essences such as Mitha attar, kewra and rose water.
-Dried sour prunes (Plum is called alu bukhara) may also be added to the biryani.
-In nasi briyani and other variants made in Southeast Asian countries such as Malaysia, Singapore, and Indonesia, typical Southeast Asian spices and aromatics such as pandan leaf may be used alongside typical South Asian spices.
+Some commercial recipes for biryani include aromatic essences such as mitha attar, kewra and rose water.
+Dried sour prunes (alu bukhara) may be added.
+In nasi briyani and other variants made in Southeast Asian countries such as Malaysia, Singapore, and Indonesia, local spices and aromatics such as pandan leaf may be added.

-The main ingredient that usually accompanies the spices is chicken, lamb or goat meat; special varieties might use beef or seafood instead.
-The dish may be served with raita, dahi chutney, or other accompaniments to soothe the biryani and lower the heat from the spices in the biryani.
-Other sides include seekh kebab, Qorma, curry, a sour dish of aubergine (brinjal), boiled eggs, and salad.
+Biryani may be served with side dishes such as raita (yoghurt with cucumber, tomato, etc), fried or curried aubergine (brinjal), salad, or a curried side such as ande ka salan (with boiled eggs) or mirchi ka salan (with chili peppers).

+Dietary variations include adding eggs, potatoes, and substituting meat with paneer, soyabean or vegetables, especially in Hindu or non-religious vegetarian variants.
+Kolkata biryani, invented by Wajid Ali Shah in the 1850s, includes potato.

 Preparation styles

-Biryani can be cooked using one of two styles/techniques, pakki ("cooked") and kacchi ("raw").